 The New Candyman: Everything You Need to Know

-Say his name five times and unspeakable horrors will befall you — but they'll be some of the best scares you get at the movies.
+Say his name five times and unspeakable horrors will befall you — but they'll be some of the best scares you get at the movies this year.
 CANDYMAN is back, from director Nia DaCosta and producer/co-writer Jordan Peele (GET OUT, US).
-This new Candyman movie takes place right where the original did — in Chicago's now-gentrified Cabrini Green housing project — and features the return of Tony Todd's terrifying hook-handed title character.
+This new Candyman movie takes place right where the original did — in Chicago's now-gentrified Cabrini Green housing project — and features the return of the terrifying hook-handed title character played by Tony Todd.

-The first trailer for CANDYMAN has been released to freak us all out; it's full of blood and bees and scares.
-We noticed quite a few great touches in this first footage.
+Two trailers for CANDYMAN has been released to freak us all out; the latest is full of blood and bees and scares.
+We noticed quite a few great touches in the footage.
 Here's everything you need to know about the new CANDYMAN.